Artificial intelligence in India: Defence

 To guarantee smooth data exchange between field units and command centers, XXXIII Corps tested AI-enabled sensors with secure communication networks during Exercise Divya Drishti in July 2025.
 A sensor-to-shooter link was successfully established by the Indian Army, allowing for a quicker and more efficient reaction time.
 On 10 September 2025, the Indian Army received a patent for its AI-powered Automatic Target Classifying System.
 Using real-time data, such as images or radar signals, it can automatically recognize and categorize targets on radar by comparing them to a database of recorded data.
 It is useful for guiding missiles.

+Internal security

+To dismantle organized crime and terrorism networks, Ministry of Home Affairs established Organised Crime Network Database on 26 December 2025.
+The database was launched by Union Home Minister Amit Shah at Anti-Terror Conference in Delhi.
+Investigative agencies can utilize the OCND, an AI-powered advanced analytics tool to rapidly gather comprehensive information about terrorist networks and crime syndicates.
+Investigating agencies can instantly access first information reports, chargesheets, dossiers, and other vital information about crimes from all Indian states.
+To create the OCND, the National Investigation Agency collaborated closely with state police agencies and NATGRID.
+OCND functions like ChatGPT and offers voice matching and fingerprint data in addition to profile data.

 Space

 MOI-TD, India's first AI lab in space, is being built by TakeMe2Space.
 AI's potential utility in space will be demonstrated with the MOI-TD mission.
 In order to foresee natural disasters and comprehend climate change, the MOI-TD will assist with environmental monitoring, weather pattern analysis, and Earth's surface change tracking.
 The lab will process the data in real time, allowing for analysis of the information at the time of collection.
 The MOI-TD mission showed that it was possible to run external code on the satellite, securely downlink encrypted data, and uplink huge AI models from a ground station through OrbitLab, a web-based console.
 It effectively validated key subsystems, including computer infrastructure (Zero Cube AI Accelerator, POEM Adapter Board), actuators (MagnetoTorquers, AirTorquers, Reaction Wheel), and sensors (Sun Sensor, Horizon Sensor, Solar Cell, IMUs).
 The foundation for space-based computing is laid by MOI-TD.
 The creation of space-based data centers will be facilitated by the upcoming MOI-1 AI Lab mission.
 Support for the project came from the Indian National Space Promotion and Authorization Center.
 One study by the University of Southampton on TakeMe2Space's AI lab used a low-power AI system to lessen motion blur in satellite imagery.